-The Wongan-Ballidu Citizen of the Year Award shall be open to any person who has resided in the district for a period of not less than twelve months, except the Shire Councillors shall be ineligible while holding this office.
+The Wongan-Ballidu Citizen of the Year Award shall be open to any person who has resided in the district for a period of not less than twelve months.
+Shire Councillors shall be ineligible while holding office.

 The Wongan-Ballidu Young Citizen Award shall be open to any person under the age of 36 on the closing of the nominations who has resided in the district for a period of not less than twelve months.
+Shire Councillors shall be ineligible while holding office.

 Any person who has made a noteworthy contribution to the district during the current year and/or given outstanding service to the local community over several years shall be eligible.
-Quality of service will be more important than duration of service.